InstituteforDiseaseModeling/covid-health-systems/README.md

    this model.

    a. **Settings** – Enter assumptions and input your desired modeling scenarios.
    + The settings dialog boxes walk you through all of the parameters that need to be reviewed and set prior to starting the simulation run.
+For details on each of the parameters built into the model, see this [model walkthrough video](https://youtu.be/AH3P_JmKQeY).
 Source data for the default parameters are listed in the appendix of this document.
 There are two ways to run the model:

      * Unlimited: Estimates how many inpatient beds you will need in order to serve your patient population.